 Never-ever leave a fire unattended.
-Never build a fire near trees or bushes.
+Never build a fire near trees or bushes, and don’t build a fire too near your car and go off and forget about it.
 Basic but useful advice.

-To anticipate where a tornado is heading, pick a point really close to it (preferably right in front of) and notice where it’s heading relative to it.
+To anticipate where a tornado is heading, pick a landmark like a tree or signpost really close to it (preferably right in front of) and notice where it’s heading relative to that landmark.

-In case of a house fire, as you’re evacuating, close the door behind you to slow down the speed with which it spreads.
+In case of a house fire, as you’re evacuating, close the doors to the rooms and the front doors behind you to slow down the speed with which it spreads.

 Survival Medicine and First Aid Tips